Frequently Asked Questions

 Please forward your correspondence as follows:

-The Executive Director can be reached during business hours of 9:00 AM to 5:00 PM Eastern Time, Monday to Friday
+The Executive Vice President can be reached during business hours of 8:30 a.m. to 4:30 p.m.
+Central Time, Monday to Friday.

 Complaint against a Non-Agency Member of the CLLA: If you feel that a League Member has violated standards of proper moral, ethical or professional conduct, the Operative Guides for Forwarders and Receivers, the Agency Section Code of Ethics, or the Association of Law List Publishers Code of Conduct, please send your Verified Petition to: